prometheus/docs/content/docs/practices/consoles.md

 We have found the following guidelines very effective:

 * Have no more than 5 graphs on a console.
 * Have no more than 5 plots (lines) on each graph.
-You can get away with more if it's a stacked/area graph.
+You can get away with more if it is a stacked/area graph.
 * When using the provided console template examples, avoid more than 20-30 entries in the right-hand-side table.

 If you find yourself exceeding these, it could make sense to demote the visibility of